-The results of this study and of other research on female officers does not lend much support to the view that women and men approach police work in a markedly different fashion.
+Neither the observational nor the survey research lend much support to the view that women and men approach police work in a markedly different fashion.
 This should not really be surprising because, even if women do bring different characteristics to the job (which may or may not be the case), they must work in a system which is completely run by males.
 They are trained by males, work almost exclusively with males, and are assessed by males.
 Female officers are all well aware of their minority status and the majority feel they must keep a low profile and not try to fight the system.
+As one respondent noted "Men are the role models around here, and we have to do things their way".
 This is not to suggest that women are only behaving like the men because they feel they have to.
-The data suggest that they perform in the same fashion as men because they feel that is the way police work should be done.
+The attitudinal items suggest that they perform in the same fashion as men because they feel that is the way police work should be done.